gulfiliz/gulfiliz.github.io/_posts/2026-04-19-i-owe-myself-happiness.md

 It was chilling.

 I was okay with waiting.
-He was not.
+He was not!

-He was ready to give everything he had, to fly to Turkey, to do anything, to learn the truth immediately.
+He was ready to do anything,

-Everyone has their test in life.
-This was his.

-By his thirties
-he had reached the C-suite,
-his life financially secured.

-But the woman he loved,
-and the others closest to him, kept dealing with problems money could not solve!

-That was, truly, his test!
+to learn the truth immediately...

+He was in NYC with me, but his brain had no break until exam day!

 ---